drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

   </div>

 Week 1-2: Planning and Requirements Gatherings
-- Determine the problem to be solved on Twitter regarding 'Menu Rahmah' tweets.
+- Determine the problem to be solved on Twitter regarding 'Mental Health' tweets.
 - Finalized proposal outlining system architecture, methodology and other related requirements.
 > Resources: Github, ChatGPT